 Key Performance Indicators (KPIs) /Targets and Results

 We aim to increase our corporate value and solve social issues simultaneously.
 Therefore, with respect to key performance indicators (KPIs) / targets, we are addressing to achieve both financial and non-financial aspects with the same amount of importance.
-Non-financial information KPIs / targets and results, classified by ESG, are shown below.
+Major Non-Financial Information, Non-financial information KPIs / targets and results, are shown below.

-Figures marked with “” have been guaranteed by an independent assurance provider for the values included in our Integrated Report.
-For FY2023 results, we received assurance from an independent assurance provider for the following values listed in Integrated Report: greenhouse gas emissions Scope1, greenhouse gas emissions Scope2, greenhouse gas emissions Scope3 (Total, Category 13); waste disposal; water intake (water consumption); percentage of employees who received medical checkups; usage rate of paid leave; and employment ratio of persons with disabilities.
+Figures marked with “” have been guaranteed by an independent assurance provider for the items included in our Integrated Report.
+For FY2024 results, we received assurance from an independent assurance provider concerning the following items listed in Integrated Report: greenhouse gas emissions Scope1, greenhouse gas emissions Scope2, greenhouse gas emissions Scope3 (Total, Category 13); waste disposal; water intake (water consumption); percentage of employees who received medical checkups; and usage rate of paid leave.
 We will continue to disclose information on the progress of our sustainability initiatives to the stakeholders while strive to improve disclosure quality using PDCA cycle.

 Results for KPIs are shown from the year they were set as KPIs and indicated as a "—(dash)" for earlier years.